contact plaka > Today >

 In the cabinet

 Niki Kerameus, (b.
 1980, Thessaloniki) Minister of Education and Religious Affairs from 9 July 2019.
 A lawyer, graduated from Harvard Law and the University of Paris.
-Updated 20 July 2020)
+Speaks Greek, English, French and German.
+Updated 4 June 2021)

 Lina Mendoni, Minister for Culture and Sports.
 Has a PhD in Archeology from the University of Athens.
 (Updated 17 July 2020)